BunnyEncoder20/GitHub_Javascript/JS Basics 01/03_conversionOperations.md

 score = "33"
 console.log(typeof(score))  // string
 ```
-**NOTE:** the types of the variables are given in small letters and when we call the function to convert the types, the function names start with Caps
+**NOTE:** the data types of the variables are given in _small letters_ and when we call the function to convert the variable's type, the function names start with _Capital letter_

 ```javascript
 let valueInNumber = Number(score)
 console.log(typeof(valueInNumber)) // number
 ```

 **NOTE:** be careful when converting non-pure number strings into numbers.
-The conversion will place, but the value will become a something else.
+The conversion will take place, but the value will become a something else (`NaN`).
 ***Examples:***
 ```javascript
 let score = "33abc"